Cost-Free Personalization via Information-Geometric Projection in Bayesian Federated Learning: Parametric Bayesian Federated Learning

 \subsection{Learning Phase}

-The primary objective of BFL is to estimate the posterior distribution of the global model parameters, denoted as $p(\theta^* | \mathcal{D})$, utilizing the posterior distributions of local models, $p(\theta_k | \mathcal{D}_k)$.
-However, exact posterior inference is typically computationally intractable, often requiring the introduction of approximate inference methods.
+The primary objective of BFL is to estimate the posterior distribution of the global model parameters, denoted as $p(\theta^* | \mathcal{D})$, using the posterior distributions of local models, $p(\theta_k | \mathcal{D}_k)$.
+However, exact posterior inference is typically computationally intractable, necessitating the use of approximate inference methods.
 In this study, we adopt variational learning to approximate local posterior distributions based on a shared prior distribution $p(\theta)$ and client-specific likelihoods $p(\mathcal{D}_k | \theta_k)$.
 Given a parametric distribution family $\mathcal{Q}$, optimization seeks a distribution $q \in \mathcal{Q}$ that minimizes the KL divergence from the true posterior distribution $p(\theta|\mathcal{D})$, i.e.,

-However, direct optimization of \eqref{eq: primal_VI} remains challenging, leading to the adoption of the Negative Evidence Lower Bound (ELBO) as a surrogate objective
+However, direct optimization of \eqref{eq: primal_VI} is generally intractable, motivating the use of the Negative Evidence Lower Bound (ELBO) as a surrogate objective:

-We approximate the posterior distributions of the local models $p(\theta_k|\mathcal{D}_k),~ \forall k \in \{1, .., N\}$ by optimizing the objective \eqref{eq:elbo} using the IVON optimizer \cite{shen2024variational} grounded in the Bayesian learning rule \cite{khan2021bayesian}.
-In contrast to classical variational inference, IVON integrates variational learning directly into the optimization process, without altering the model architecture or loss function.
-IVON maintains a Gaussian posterior over weights through efficient second-order updates based on reparameterized Hessian estimates, enabling uncertainty-aware learning at a cost comparable to deterministic learning with Adam, thereby making Bayesian deep learning more scalable.
-Subsequently, these local posteriors are aggregated to obtain the global posterior distribution $p(\theta^*|\mathcal{D})$.
+We approximate the posterior distributions of the local models $p(\theta_k|\mathcal{D}_k),~ \forall k \in \{1, \dots, N\}$ by optimizing the objective in \eqref{eq:elbo} using the IVON optimizer \cite{shen2024variational}, which is grounded in the Bayesian learning rule \cite{khan2021bayesian}.
+Unlike classical variational inference, IVON integrates variational learning directly into the optimization process, without requiring modifications to the model architecture or loss function.
+IVON maintains a Gaussian posterior over the weights through efficient second-order updates based on reparameterized Hessian estimates, enabling uncertainty-aware learning at a computational cost comparable to deterministic training with Adam.
+This makes Bayesian deep learning more scalable in practice.
+Subsequently, the local posteriors are aggregated to obtain the global posterior distribution $p(\theta^*|\mathcal{D})$.

-Based on this formulation, we introduce the following assumptions regarding the common prior $p(\theta)$ and the parametric family $\mathcal{Q}$, which will hold in our experimental setting presented in Section \ref{sec:experiments}.
+Based on this formulation, we introduce the following assumptions regarding the common prior $p(\theta)$ and the variational family $\mathcal{Q}$, which will hold throughout the experimental setting described in Section \ref{sec:experiments}.